jimeh/common-flow/common-flow.md

        commit messages SHOULD follow the Commit Guidelines from the official git
        documentation:
        <https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#_commit_guidelines>
-    2. You SHOULD never blindly commit all changes with "git commit -a".
-It is RECOMMENDED you use "git add -i" or "git add -p" to add individual changes to the staging area so you are fully aware of what you are committing.
-    3. You SHOULD always use "--force-with-lease" when doing a force push.
+    2. You SHOULD always use "--force-with-lease" when doing a force push.
 The regular "--force" option is dangerous and destructive.
 More information:
        <https://www.codestudy.net/blog/git-push-force-with-lease-vs-force/>
-    4. You SHOULD understand and be comfortable with rebasing:
+    3. You SHOULD understand and be comfortable with rebasing:
        <https://git-scm.com/book/en/v2/Git-Branching-Rebasing>
-    5. It is RECOMMENDED that you always do "git pull --rebase" instead of "git pull" to avoid unnecessary merge commits.
+    4. It is RECOMMENDED that you always do "git pull --rebase" instead of "git pull" to avoid unnecessary merge commits.
 You can make this the default behavior of "git pull" with "git config --global pull.rebase true".
-    6. It is RECOMMENDED that all branches be merged using "git merge --no-ff".
-       This makes sure the reference to the original branch is kept in the commits, allows one to revert a merge by reverting a single merge commit, and creates a merge commit to mark the integration of the branch with main.
-    7. When using Conventional Commits, it is RECOMMENDED to use tooling to automatically generate changelogs from commit messages.
+    5. When using Conventional Commits, it is RECOMMENDED to use tooling to automate version bumping and generate changelogs from commit messages.
        This pairs well with the release process and ensures changelogs are consistent and complete.

 FAQ
 ---